Skip to content

 [

-torch.full((len(s) - 1,), i, device=device, dtype=torch.long)
+torch.full((length,), i, device=device, dtype=torch.long)

-for i, s in enumerate(seqs)
+for i, length in enumerate(shifted_lengths)

 ]